Moving to New Zealand from the US: Complete guide for 2026

 The Entrepreneur work visa suits experienced businesspeople ready to invest at least NZD $100,000.
 Applicants must submit a solid business plan and provide evidence of good character, sound health, and sufficient English language proficiency.
 If the business succeeds after three years, you can apply for residency.

-The Active investor plus visa, launched in April 2025, is a streamlined path with fewer barriers.
+The Active investor plus visa, launched April 2025, is a streamlined path with fewer barriers.
 Invest NZD $5 million in high-risk assets for 3 years or NZD $10 million in stable ones for 5 years.
 No English test is required, and minimal residency is needed to qualify.

 Work visas